code-mphi/ECOGEN/docs/sphinx_docs/source/Chap4_6extractMassflowWithParaview.rst

 Comparison with gnuplot
 =======================

 * To make sure these values are correct, we can compare them with other ones.
-In *mainV5.xml*, one can record the mass flow at both boundaries with the lines:
+In *main.xml*, one can record the mass flow at both boundaries with the lines:

 .. code-block:: console